timebertt/kubectl-revisions/docs/kubectl_revisions.md

-      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use --username string                Username for basic authentication to the API server
+      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use --username string                Username for basic authentication to the API server -v, --v Level                        number for the log level verbosity --vmodule moduleSpec             comma-separated list of pattern=N settings for file-filtered logging (only works for the default text log format)
 ```

 ### SEE ALSO